List of Frequently Used AHA Acronyms

 No, first aid is not included in the AHA’s BLS courses.
 The AHA offers a variety of courses that will prepare you to respond to a first aid emergency, including

-• Heartsaver First Aid Online Part 1 – to be followed by a skills session with an AHA Instructor
+• Heartsaver First Aid Online – blended learning, to be followed by a skills session with an AHA Instructor

-• Heartsaver First Aid CPR AED – classroom-based
+• Heartsaver First Aid – Instructor-Led Training (ILT)

-• Heartsaver Pediatric First Aid CPR AED – classroom-based
+• Heartsaver First Aid CPR AED – ILT

-Find an AHA Training Center near you offering first aid courses and eLearning skills sessions at www.cpr.heart.org.
+Find an AHA Training Center near you offering first aid courses and hands-on skills sessions for blended learning courses.

 Is BLS included in the ACLS Course?

 No, BLS is not included in AHA’s ACLS courses.
 However, it is expected that healthcare providers taking an ACLS course come to class already proficient in BLS skills.
-View our list of courses and their content at AHA 2014 Course Matrix.
-Find an AHA Training Center near you at www.heart.org/cpr.
+However, the AHA has provided its Training Centers with sample agendas that allow BLS skills to be incorporated into advanced courses.
+Check with your Training Center about this option.
+View our list of courses or Find an AHA Training Center near you.

 Is BLS a prerequisite for ACLS?

-Students in ACLS courses are not required by the AHA to have a current BLS for Healthcare Providers card, but they are expected to be proficient in BLS skills.
-Training Centers may require students to have current BLS for Healthcare Providers card.
-Find an AHA Training Center near you at www.cpr.heart.org.
+Students in ACLS courses are not required by the AHA to have a current BLS Provider card, but they are expected to be proficient in BLS skills.
+Training Centers may require students to have current BLS Provider card.
+Find an AHA Training Center near you.

 For the purposes of AHA’s CPR and first aid training, what age constitutes an infant, child and adult?